Comedian's South Jersey quarantine video goes viral

 Sarah Bloomquist talked to them this afternoon.

-"You probably regret that now that you're going to be on Action News, right?" said Sarah.
+"You probably regret that now that you're going to be on Action News, right?" said Bloomquist.